 Wires do not usually have insulation or jacketing like cables do, although some wires may have basic insulation for safety and performance.
 More often, wire insulation is provided separately by conduits, raceways, or other confinements when installed.

 The conductor materials in wires and cables also differ.
-Wires for power transmission often use aluminum or copper due to high conductivity and ductility.
+Wires for power transmission often use aluminium or copper due to their high conductivity and ductility.
 Telecom wires tend to use copper which has better electrical properties for signaling.

 Wires are used for lower power applications, control circuits, instruments, and other light electrical connections, transmitting from a few volts up to 600-1000 V. Maximum safe ampacity ratings for wires would be around 50 A or less.
 Temperature, insulation type, and conductor size influence capacities.